 Strategy is just that.
 You arrive at good strategies by examining the entire landscape in which you operate.
 You then develop several scenarios on how to navigate this landscape in order to attain the best results.
 The landscape includes competitors.
 The "best results" means doing better than your competition.
 You look at the various scenarios and choose one or two top scenarios as your strategies for attaining the best results.

 With marketing strategy, the market is your landscape.
 There are competitors in that market vying for a spot in the minds and hearts of people or potential customers.
 If you want to be the leader in your market, then you have come up with one or two marketing strategies that will help you beat the competition and position you as the leader.
 Your marketing strategies then are the ways in which you position yourself as the leader in your market.

-Once you've determined your marketing strategies.
-You then develop a marketing plan that also contains marketing goals and objectives and a detailed action plan for obtaining results.
+Once your marketing strategies are determined, you can develop a marketing plan containing goals, objectives, and a detailed action plan for obtaining results.